bibin-jaimon/InterviewKit-iOS/README.md

 - Way to unwrap optionals
 - How do you handle absense of a value in Swift
 - What is Optional binding and optional chaining

+## The System Design

+Asking relevent question to interviewer is the key when it comes to system design

+- How do you create an Authentication module
+- Design a news app with two screens
 ---